bitovi/academy/src/typescript/02-ide-support/ide-support.md

 ## Overview

-In this section we’ll look at IDEs that have great TypeScript support for building TypeScript projects.
+In this section, we’ll look at IDEs that have great TypeScript support for building TypeScript projects.

 ## IDEs

 Integrated Development Environments (IDEs) have come a long way in supporting modern web development.
-With little to no configuration IDEs offer built-in debugging, git integration, command line usage, and robust packages for additional add-ons.
+With little to no configuration, IDEs offer built-in debugging, git integration, command line usage, and robust packages for additional add-ons.

 ### Visual Studio Code